barrantesisrael/mbt.microbiome.2021/README.md

 ##### For Session 2:

-- Aside of the regular attendance list, prepare a list with the following data: Platz-number, Gender (F/M), smoking (yes/no), pets (yes/no).
+- Aside of the regular attendance list, prepare a table with the following data: Platz-number, Gender (F/M), smoking (yes/no), pets (yes/no).
 We will visualize if these common confounders have a relationship with the microbiome data.
 - The whole OTU table can be visually inspected here: [`mbtmicrobiome2022.tsv`](https://github.com/barrantesisrael/mbt.microbiome.2021/blob/main/data2022/mbtmicrobiome2022.tsv)